INK-USC/procedural-extraction/readme.md

 Manual-matching testset is created on `document 01`, so a small portion of samples in the manual-matching testset would be overlapping with samples in fuzzy-matching trainset (though they are extracted by different methods and are resampled).
 This is a flaw of the manual testset setting.

 # Cite
+If you find our work useful in your research, please consider citing:
 ```
 @inproceedings{du2019acl,
   title={Eliciting Knowledge from Experts: Automatic Transcript Parsing for Cognitive Task Analysis},